 Frequently Asked Questions

-Yes, cooked minnows contain small bones, but when fried properly, these become crispy and edible like those in canned sardines.
-Larger minnows may have bones requiring removal after cooking.
+Yes, but when properly deep-fried, minnow bones become crispy and edible like those in canned sardines.
+The high heat renders the tiny bones brittle and safe to eat.
+This actually adds calcium to your meal.
+Larger minnows may have bones requiring removal.

 Most bait shops sell live minnows suitable for eating.
-Ensure they're from clean sources and meant for human consumption.
-Some Asian markets also carry frozen minnows specifically for cooking.
+Ensure they're from clean sources.
+Some Asian markets carry frozen small fish specifically for cooking.
+You can also catch your own using a minnow trap in clean, unpolluted waters with proper fishing licenses.

-Pregnant women should follow the same guidelines as with other fish.
-Choose minnows from clean water sources, limit consumption to 2-3 servings weekly, and ensure thorough cooking to 145°F.
+Pregnant women can eat minnows following the same guidelines as other fish.
+Choose minnows from clean water sources, limit consumption to 2-3 servings weekly, and ensure thorough cooking to 145°F. Minnows are low in mercury compared to predatory fish.

 Pro Tips for Eating Minnows